-Information for First Aid Judges

-The following is a guide to assist you when judging Standard level First Aid for a Mine Rescue Team.
+Information for First Aid Judges Information for First Aid Judges The following is a guide to assist you when judging Standard level First Aid for a Mine Rescue Team.
 All demerits must be fully explained and legible or they will be removed by the chief judge.
 Pulse and breathing rates/characteristic are as found unless indicated otherwise by a judge.
 Rate and characteristic for both must be recorded on the casualty card.

-Examination Gloves are required for all skin to skin physical contact with casualties, and/or contact with contaminated items.
-Once initial contact with the casualty has been made and no bodily fluids are present, medical gloves are not required for additional contact (i.e. manual pulse check, checking a facemask seal, etc.)

-Pulse Oximeter is to be used once the Pre-Care vitals have been taken (and recorded) manually.
+Rates are determined by checking the pulse for 30 seconds and multiplying that number by two, giving you beats per minute.
+Characteristics can be recorded as, (S) strong, (W) weak and/or (R) regular.
+Examination Gloves are required for all skin-to-skin physical contact with casualties, and/or contact with contaminated items.
+Once initial contact with the casualty has been made and no bodily fluids are present, medical gloves are not required for additional contact (i.e. manual pulse check, checking a facemask seal, etc.) Unsoiled Examination gloves may be donned under work gloves.
+Damaged gloves must be replaced prior to making any further patient contact.
+A suitable area for any soiled material must be determined by the captain as they will be considered a biohazard.
+When dealing with multiple patients ensure soiled gloves are not used between casualties.
+Pulse Oximeter is to be used once the Pre-Care vitals have been taken manually and recorded.
+Manual pulse and pulse oximeter must be compared to confirm accuracy.
 The pulse rate measured by the Pulse Oximeter is then to be monitored and recorded during Post-Care and Continual-Care stages of the casualty treatment.

-Treatment for shock is treating according to signs and symptoms.
+Treatment for shock is treating according to signs, symptoms and environment.
 Casualty cards are not required for uninjured persons.
-However, a casualty card is required for anyone receiving breathing apparatus.
-Ex.
-SSR 90M

-Treatment demerits will not be applied if the injury is not found.

-Primary Survey

-Unconscious casualty Conscious casualty Circulation Pulse Check (10 seconds) Verbal Response Airway Position airway, look for obstruction Verbal Response Breathing Look, listen, and feel (3-5 seconds) Verbal Response Circulation Rapid Body Survey for gross bleeds & Head to toe check (visually) life-threatening injuries
+However, a casualty card is required for anyone that a mine rescue team has applied breathing protection. le.
+Self rescuer etc. Treatment demerits will not be applied if the injury is not found however they will receive the demerits for failure to identify.
+Identified injuries must be exposed unless doing so could worsen the injury.
+Primary Survey Unconscious casualty Conscious casualty Circulation Pulse Check (10 seconds) Verbal Response Airway Position airway, look for obstruction Verbal Response Breathing Look, listen, or feel (3-5 seconds) Verbal Response Circulation Rapid Body Survey for gross bleeds & life- threatening injuries Rapid Body Survey (visually) Revised April 2025 Page 1 of 3

-Secondary Survey - Unconscious Casualty

-Pulse & breathing rate/characteristic.
+Secondary Survey - Unconscious Casualty Pulse & breathing rate/characteristic.